 The best time to fertilize your hibiscus plants depends on what type of fertilizer you’re using.
 If you’re using slow-release fertilizers, apply four doses each year throughout the season.
 Apply the first dose in early spring, followed by a second dose once the first round of flowers finishes.
 Add a third dose in mid-summer and the final dose in early winter.

 If you’re using liquid fertilizer, apply a diluted dose every two weeks throughout the growing season.
 In fall and winter, reduce the frequency to once every four weeks for tropical hibiscus.
 Hardy hibiscus goes dormant during the winter, so stop feeding them once they lose their leaves.

-The Role of Fertilizer in Plant Health, Growth, and Development
+The Role of Fertilizers in Plant Health, Growth, and Development

 Plants need nutrients to produce new tissues, which form leaves and flower buds.
 Plants obtain nutrients from the soil, but these nutrients get depleted over time.
 Fertilizer replenishes the nutrients in the soil, helping plants continue to develop and grow throughout the season.

 All plants require four types of nutrients;